inconsistent-dg/AC-Modding/FTPD.md

+---
+title: FTPD
+description: An app that lets you transfer files wirelessly.
+---

 # FTPD

 `FTPD`, being developed by [mtheall](https://github.com/mtheall), is an app that allows you to transfer files to your Switch/3ds via Wi-Fi, meaning that you won't have to remove your SD card or turn off your switch everytime you need to put something on there.